Vasseurr/Hive-Manager/README.md

     ],
 ),
 ```
-- Store as an object
+- Get values as an object
 ```
 Column(
   mainAxisAlignment: MainAxisAlignment.start,